 The first section features my recent activities, regularly updated (most recent first), with links as relevant to other parts of my sites.

-Since I spend about a third of my time traveling, it is more than a hobby.
-Between professional trips (that continue even though I am formally retired), travel for the Bahá'í Faith, and visits to family, I have managed to travel to more than 80 countries.
+Since I used to spend about a third of my time traveling, it is more than a hobby.
+Between professional trips (that continued even though I am formally retired), travel for the Bahá'í Faith, and visits to family, I have managed to travel to more than 80 countries.
 Here are photo albums of some of my recent trips.

 I cannot encourage others to be sustainable and to care for the environment without practicing it myself.
 Here I share some of my own efforts for a sustainable lifestyle, and some of my thinking and book reviews in my blogs.